-The LSMS is specifically responsible for providing competent advice to the Trust regarding violence and aggression related issues that may affect staff safety.
-Details of procedures to deal with violence and aggression risks within the Trust are detailed in the Safety and Security Policy and Guidance.
+The Moving and Handling Lead is specifically responsible for providing competent advice to the Trust regarding moving and handling related issues that may affect staff and patient safety.
+Details of procedures to deal with Moving and Handling risks within the Trust are detailed in the Moving & Handling of Loads Policy and the Safer Patient Handling Policy.

-10.15 Infection Prevention and Control (IPC) Nurse
+10.16 Infection Prevention and Control (IPC) Lead

-The IPC Nurse is specifically responsible for providing competent advice to the Trust regarding IPC related issues that may affect staff safety.
+The IPC Nurse is specifically responsible for providing competent advice to the Trust regarding IPC related issues that may affect staff and patient safety.
 Details of procedures to deal with IPC risks within the Trust are detailed in the Infection Prevention and Control Policy.